fanluo12/GrindForNextJob/README.md

 [4, 1, 8, 3, 0] -> []
 ## 121. Best Time to Buy and Sell Stock
 Find minimum single price and in the same time find maximum profit
+## 122. Best Time to Buy and Sell Stock II
+Loop through prices array starting from index 1, as soon as current price greater than before, update profit value
 ## 125. Valid Palindrome
 ## 128. Longest Consecutive Sequence
 ## 162. Find Peak Element